 2. Should I Tell You About My Child?

 No one knows about your child as much as you do.
-As a result, it is a great idea for parents to show some initiality to the teacher.
+As a result, it is a great idea for parents to tell the teacher a bit about your child.

 This gives deeper insights to teachers/tutors regarding your child outside of academic.